Farama-Foundation/Miniworld/README.md

 ### Reinforcement Learning

 To train a reinforcement learning agent, you can use the code provided under [/pytorch-a2c-ppo-acktr](/pytorch-a2c-ppo-acktr).
 This code is a modified version of the RL code found in [this repository](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr).
-I recommend using the PPO algorithm.
+I recommend using the PPO algorithm and 16 processes or more.
 A sample command to launch training is:

 ```
 python3 main.py --algo ppo --num-frames 5000000 --num-processes 16 --num-steps 80 --lr 0.00005 --env-name MiniWorld-Hallway-v0